mungpeter/Structure-Based_docking/README.md

   > sort -uR all.smi > shuffled.smi
   > cat shuffled.smi | wc -l
 ```
-- 2. to the shuffled SMILES file, split it into library subsets with each subset
-   has ~100,000 ligands (a '.' is needed before 'smi' and after 'new_name')
+- 2. to the shuffled SMILES file, split it into a number of library subsets with each subset  has ~100,000 ligands (a '.' is needed before 'smi' and after 'new_name').
+This _subset number_ will need to be precalculated by knowing how many ligands are there (from previous step, 'cat shuffled.smi | wc -l')
 ```
   > split --numeric-suffixes=1         \
           --additional-suffix=".smi"   \